eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### The Coma Model

 Under the most pessimistic conditions, we could imagine that the voter has absolutely no time to update their beliefs.
 The voter essentially falls into a coma as soon as they submit their ballot, wakes up on election day in November, and then casts their runoff vote.
 We call this the "coma" runoff assumption, because I think that's kind of funny (and accurate).
-In Approval Top-2's coma variant, voters still have the opportunity to vote for their preferred finalist (according to their potentially misinformed preferences) *unless they were unaware of both candidates*.
+In Approval Top-2's coma variant, voters still have the opportunity to vote for their preferred finalist (according to their potentially misinformed preferences) without fatigue, *unless they were unaware of both candidates*.

 This does mean that in a coma runoff, a voter will vote for any candidate they are aware of over any candidate they are not.
 That is, they might vote for the devil they know.
 The realism of this assumption is certainly debatable<d-footnote>It would be interesting to see alternative assumptions, such as only voting for a known candidate if they have above-average utility.
 That is, thinking "there's no way this other candidate can be as bad as the one I know."</d-footnote>.